mcordingley/Inverse.js/README.md

 ## Change Log

+- 1.0.0
+  - Marking stable with no changes.

 - 0.10.0
   - Moved the container instance passed to callbacks from being their first argument to being `this` for them.
   - Passing along additional arguments to `make` on into the callbacks as their argument list.